Gulliver's Travels (2010 film): Plot

-The Blefuscians invade Lilliput and the robot-wielding Edward makes Gulliver admit to the people that he is "just the guy from the mail-room" and nothing more.
-Edward banishes Gulliver to the shores of "the island where we dare not go" (Brobdingnag).
-There, he is snatched up by a "little" girl (Glumdalclitch) who towers over him.
-She captures him easily by trapping him inside a glass cup.
-When Gulliver wakes up, he finds himself in a pink dress in a bedroom of a doll house which begins to shake when the "little girl" pulls apart the wall of the bedroom who begins to stare emotionlessly and ominously at a tiny defenseless Gulliver.
-He then screams fearfully at the sight of the quiet giant "little" girl, she shoves a milk bottle in his mouth and forcefully feeds him excess milk.
-The girl treats him as a doll, playing with him roughly.
+The Blefuscians then invade Lilliput, and the robot-wielding Edward makes Gulliver admit to the people that he is "just the guy from the mail-room".
+Edward reluctantly banishes Gulliver to the shores of "the island where we dare not go" (Brobdingnag), where he is captured by a "little" girl (Glumdalclitch) who towers over him while Edward begins renaming Lilliput "New Blefuscia".
+Gulliver wakes in a pink dress in the girl’s dollhouse, and she treats him as a doll, playing with him roughly.
 Horatio, who has gone to find Gulliver after being spurned by Mary, reveals to Gulliver that Darcy was imprisoned by the Blefuscians after she was lost in the Bermuda Triangle in the same manner as Gulliver.
-Gulliver narrowly escapes with him, using a parachute that he took from the skeleton of a dead U.S. Air Force pilot sitting in the dollhouse.
+Gulliver escapes with him, using a parachute that he took from the skeleton of a dead U.S. Air Force pilot sitting in the dollhouse.

-Once again accepting a duel from Edward, this time not only for Lilliput's freedom but for its fate as well – as Edward threatens to destroy it should Gulliver fail – Gulliver ultimately defeats him with the assistance of Horatio, who disables the machine's electrocuting weapon.
+Accepting a duel from Edward, Gulliver defeats him with the assistance of Horatio, who disables the machine's electrocuting weapon.
 Horatio is hailed a hero and gets King Theodore's permission to court the princess.
-Edward, reaching the point of insanity, threatens to kill the princess, but the princess, finally having enough of Edward, punches the traitor in the face in frustration.
-When King Theodore decides to sentence all Blefuscians to the gallows or to prepare for war, Gulliver then helps to make peace between the rival island-nations by reciting Edwin Starr's "War" and he, along with Darcy, return to New York City on their repaired ship.
-The film ends with Gulliver, now a legitimate travel writer, taking Darcy to lunch while holding hands, after returning from another travel assignment.
+When Edward recovers from the battle and desperately threatens to kill the princess, she punches him in the face.
+King Theodore sentences all Blefuscians to the gallows or to prepare for war, while Gulliver helps to make peace between the rival island-nations by reciting Edwin Starr's "War" so the two nations can become one island nation, and he and Darcy return to New York City on their repaired ship.
+Gulliver, now a legitimate travel writer, takes Darcy to lunch, after returning from another travel assignment.